GtkBuilder and UI file

 • 47-53: Appends these GtkLabel and GtkButton to boxh.

 The number of widget-build lines is 33(=58-26+1).
-We also needed many variables (boxv, boxh, dmy1, …) and most of them used only for building the widgets.
-Are there any good solution to reduce these works?
+We also needed many variables (boxv, boxh, dmy1, …), and most of them are used only for building the widgets.
+Is there any good solution to reduce this work?

 Gtk provides GtkBuilder.
 It reads user interface (UI) data and builds a window.
 It reduces this cumbersome work.